 It's a good time - and also a good reminder - to:

 - honor our pastors,

 - show them our appreciation,

 The entire month of October is designated as Pastor Appreciation Month, or Clergy Appreciation Month.

 Pastor Appreciation Day falls on the Sunday on or between October 8 and October 14.
 Some churches, parishes, or congregations may celebrate it at a different time.

-Here are given the dates for 20 years:
+Here are the dates, good for many years:

 |When is Pastor Appreciation Day?|